l3nz/whaleware/examples/queuemetrics/README.md

 --------------

 The [Doockerfile under build/](build/Dockerfile) is as plain as it can be.
-It starts from an image of CentOS 6 that already contains whaleware, exposes HTTP port 8080, installs WombatDialer using the yum package manager as you would manually and copies the conents of local folder "ww" to "/ww".
+It starts from an image of CentOS 6 that already contains whaleware, exposes HTTP port 8080, installs QueueMetrics using the yum package manager as you would manually and copies the conents of local folder "ww" to "/ww".

 As you can see, this Dockerfile does not contain a complex set-up process.
 All copying, customizing and renaming of files